 Well, after reviewing the data, I found a few.

-Also, if you can somehow align your company’s product or service narrative to the digital workplace, you may have a better chance of getting coverage since that topic is becoming more relevant to the journalists that write for WIRED.
+Also, if you can align your brand narrative to the digital workplace, you may have a better chance of getting coverage since that topic is becoming more relevant to the journalists that write for WIRED.

-So should you prioritize WIRED in your data insights strategy?
-Well, I would recommend doing this analysis for a larger group of media outlets and apply a score card of some sort based on the data insights that’s important to you.
-It could be unique monthly visitors, article engagement, topical relevance and so much more.
+So should you prioritize WIRED in your insights strategy?
+I would recommend doing this analysis for a larger group of media outlets and applying a scorecard based on the actionable insights that are important to you.
+It could be unique monthly visitors, article engagement, topical relevance, etc.